coreeng/core-platform-docs/content/app/how-tos/autoscale-app.md

 pre = ""
 +++

+{{% notice warning %}}
+Horizontal Pod Autoscaler and Veritical Pod Autoscaler should not be used with the same to scale with the same metric.
+See [using HPA & VPA in conjunction](../../app-autoscaling#combining-hpa--vpa)
+{{% /notice %}}

-For more details on how autoscaling works see [Autoscaling in depth](../../app-autoscaling)
+For more details on how autoscaling works see [Autoscaling in depth](../../app-autoscaling).

-## Horizontally scale application based on CPU
+## Horizontal Scaling using CPU
-Increase pod replicas if cpu exceeds 60%
+Increase pod replicas if cpu of pod exceeds 60%
 ```yaml
 apiVersion: autoscaling/v2
 kind: HorizontalPodAutoscaler